ipigwings/Study/README.md

 # Study
-This is my study rep
+This is my study rep！